Classics Trip 2017

 Through hardship, to the stars...

-All this week, the forecast for today was for heavy rain, and it was with some trepidiation that we drew the curtains this morning, but apart from a sharp shower in the afternoon, we managed to remain dry - Jupiter must have been smiling on us,
+All this week, the forecast for today was for heavy rain, and it was with some trepidiation that we drew the curtains this morning, but apart from a sharp shower in the afternoon, we managed to remain dry - Jupiter must have smiled on us today,

 per aspera ad astra